-➤ The Acquisition Management section has not been able to ensure that the turnaround times for bids and/or formal quotations is within the acceptable norms.

-- This is largely due to the absence of proper monitoring of the whole bidding process from the bid specification stage to bid adjudication stage. - ➤ There's absence of a proper register for quotations in terms of relations 16 and 17 of the municipal supply chain management regulations, respectively. - > The rotation of suppliers/service providers in the system of quotation is not effective. - ➤ The Demand Management Section has not been able to put together a Procurement/Demand Management Plan. - ➤ The Supply Chain Management Unit is not fully staffed, with a vacancy rate of approximately 60%.
-Notable vacancies are that of Director: Supply Chain Management and Manager: Demand and Contract Management. - > The Supply Chain Management Unit is placing over reliance on interns and temporary contract workers, most of whom their contract will be expiring soon. - ➤ There's also acting appointments for supply chain management practitioner positions that have not been filled for years.
+- ➤ The Acquisition Management section has not been able to ensure that the turnaround times for bids and/or formal quotations is within the acceptable norms.
+This is largely due to the absence of proper monitoring of the whole bidding process from the bid specification stage to bid adjudication stage. - ➤ There's absence of a proper register for quotations in terms of relations 16 and 17 of the municipal supply chain management regulations, respectively. - ➤ The rotation of suppliers/service providers in the system of quotation is not effective. - ➤ The Demand Management Section is not fully capacitated to enable to put together a Procurement/Demand Management Plan. - ➤ The Supply Chain Management Unit is not fully staffed, with a vacancy rate of approximately 60%.
+Notable vacancies are that of Director: Supply Chain Management and Manager: Demand and Contract Management. - ➤ The Supply Chain Management Unit is placing over reliance on interns and temporary contract workers, most of whom their contract will be expiring soon. - ➤ There's also acting appointments for supply chain management practitioner positions that have not been filled for years.
 Should these not be extended, the unit will be faced with serious challenges. - > The contract management section has no permanent staff.

-In order to deal with the above challenges, the municipality has budgeted for all the critical positions in the 2020/21 staff budget, and has already initiated a process to fill in the positions in order to ensure that incumbents are able to resume early at the beginning of the 2020/21 financial year.
+In order to deal with the above challenges, the municipality has budgeted for all the critical positions in the 2021/22 staff budget, and has already initiated a process to fill in the positions in order to ensure that incumbents are able to resume early at the beginning of the 2021/22 financial year.
 A number of trainings for the SCM practitioners and bid committee members have been arranged with CoGTA, and Provincial Treasury in a bid to improve capacity and to curb unauthorised, irregular, fruitless and wasteful expenditure.

 3.21.
-ASSETS AND INFRASTRUCTURE.
+Asset and Infrastructure.

 Asset and infrastructure management are crucial in ensuring that service delivery does take place.
 The maintenance and safeguarding of assets is key to ensure their long lifespan.
-The municipality utilises these resources in ensuring that services are rendered effectively and efficiently.
+The municipality utilises these resources in ensuring that services are rendered effectively and efficiently and that assets are maintained and upgraded in order to meet the service delivery demand.

 3.21.1.
-Asset management strategies and programmes.
+Asset Management Strategies and Programs.

-The following are some of the most significant programmes that have been identified by the municipality:- a) The ongoing maintenance of an integrated asset management system.
+The following are some of the most significant programmes that have been identified by the municipality in managing its assets and infrastructure:- a) The ongoing maintenance of an integrated asset management system.